PO-31/QtReports/README.md

 + gcc-5+/clang-3.4+/msvc14+

 ### Building ###
-Take a look into the [wiki](../../wiki/Building).
+Take a look into the doxygen's [main page](http://po-31.github.io/html/).
 Our build system is Qmake, so it wouldn't be a problem if you worked with Qt before.

 ### Other tools ###
-[QtReports-View](./qtreports-viewer/) is a .jasper reports viewer based on QtReports.
+[QtReports-View](./qtreports-viewer/) is a viewer of reports created for QtReports.

 ### Repository structure ###
 		.travis/			Scripts for Travis CI